Literacy

 Renaissance says...

 "According to research, children who read for at least 25 minutes a day see the greatest gains."
-Compare this with the average 'minutes per day' score of HASJW students this month...

-Development of vocab:
+Development of Vocab:

-Bedrock is a teaching tool/intervention.
-It teaches students new vocabulary.
+Bedrock is a teaching tool/intervention which teaches students new vocabulary.
 Students should use Bedrock every Monday/Wednesday/Friday evening, as part of their homework.
 However, they are able to complete tasks every day including weekends, if they wish to do so.
 Students have already been provided with the usernames and passwords.
 Access codes are also available for parents so that they can also track and monitor the progress of their child.
 These are stuck into student planners.
-If you cannot find the stickers in their planners, you can get these access codes by emailing dilan.kulekci@harrisstjohnswood.org.uk.
+If you cannot find the stickers in their planners, you can get these access codes by emailing H.WillisJones@harristjohnswood.org.uk.

 Targeted support (Years 7-13):

-Depending on the reading age of students and their needs, they may be invited to attend some of the following.
+Depending on the Reading Age of students and their needs, they may be invited to attend some of the following.
 Please, see attached document on 'Literacy Interventions Overview' for evaluation of the impact of these interventions, as well as details of how staff are trained to deliver this support and how students are selected.

 - EAL A & B support intervention: timetabled for students in groups throughout the week

-- Creative Writing club and Debate Club (Y7-11)- Wednesday lunchtime and 3.50-4.30PM (voluntary attendance: all welcome)
+- Creative Writing Club (Y7-11)- Wednesday lunchtime

-- Spelling Bee (Y7) - termly events
+- Spelling Bee (Y7) - end of year celebrations.

 - Debate Mate (Y7-10) - Wednesday, 4-5PM

-Our provision of targeted support, using Phonics and Comprehesion resources developed by Ruth Miskin's Fresh Start programme, was reviewed in May 2024.
+Our provision of targeted support, using Phonics and Comprehension resources developed by Ruth Miskin's Fresh Start programme, was reviewed in May 2024.
 On the back of that, our consultant from Fresh Start sent us an email saying:

 "Your [Fresh Start teachers] team are dedicated and have strong relationships with the students.
 We observed calm lessons with much participation."